malkh1/UDP-Tictactoe/README.md

 How it works:

-Uses udp protocol to connect players together.
+Uses UDP protocol to connect players together.

 1 person hosts it on their ip by running the server application,